starship-tools/farana/examples/example1/README.md

 ### Build

 1. `cd` to `examples/example1`
+1. Download and install (in the local directory) felix: `lein felix install`
+1. Compile the project code and create a jar file: `lein jar`
 1. Create an OSGi bundle for the project: `lein felix bundle create -v`
 1. Install the generated `.jar` file in the local Felix installation:
    `lein felix bundle install target/example1-0.1.0.jar -v`